Great Lakes Freighters

 The upbound freighter 'Sedna Desgagnes' aground near Johnstown Bridge off Prescott, Ontario.
 The casualty is completely out of the channel and appears to be in a shoal area with 6 m of water or less.
 The ship is hard aground with cargo on board.
 She is up at the bow a few feet and listing slightly to starboard.
 This will be a major salvage operation with lightering taking place before she is pulled off her strand, according to 'Daily Great Lakes & Seaway Shipping News'.

-U.S.-flag Great Lakes freighters (lakers) carried 2.2 million tons of dry-bulk cargo in March, a decrease of 7% compared to 2012.
-However, the fleet’s March float was marginally ahead of the month’s five-year average.
+U.S.-flag Great Lakes freighters (lakers) moved 9.5 million tons of cargo in May, a decrease of 12.5 percent compared to a year ago, the Lake Carriers’ Association (LCA) reported.
+The May float was also 5 percent below the month’s five-year average.

 Shipments of limestone on the Great Lakes totaled 3,806,526 tons in May, a virtual repeat of a year ago when the trade totaled 3,809,701 tons, reports the Lake Carriers’ Association (LCA).
 This May’s loadings were, however, slightly below the month’s five-year average.

 The M/V James R. Barker sailed Sunday from Fincantieri Bay Shipbuilding Company in Sturgeon Bay, Wisc., becoming Interlake Steamship Company’s first 1,000-footer and its second self-unloading bulk carrier to be outfitted with exhaust gas scrubbers.

 U.S. Labor Secretary Perez and Cuyahoga County Executive Armond Budish visit The Great Lakes Towing Company headquarters and Great Lakes Shipyard; tour and discussion at The Great Lakes Towing Company focused on federal funding’s impact and the importance of employer involvement in workforce